DeiInvictus/deiinvictus.github.io/_posts/2016-01-01-einsteins-riddle.markdown

 pin: false
 ---

 This is a fun puzzle that was allegedly created by Albert Einstein as a boy.
 Einstein said that only 2% of the world could solve it.
-Considering that there are 5!^5 or 24,883,200,000 combinations with only 1 correct outcome.
+There are 5!^5 or 24,883,200,000 combinations with only 1 correct outcome.
 I originally published this on a personal blog in 2016, although I actually derived the solution by hand several years before that.
 I have provided three solutions below.

 # **Riddle**